BC's Stiga scores on OT breakaway to give US 2nd straight world junior title, 4-3 over Finland

 OTTAWA, Ontario (AP) — Teddy Stiga scored on a breakaway at 8:04 of 3-on-3 overtime to give the United States a 4-3 victory over Finland on Sunday night in the world junior hockey championship game.

-The Boston College winger collected a forward pass from Denver’s Zeev Buium and beat goalie Petteri Rimpinen through the leg pads to end it.
+The Boston College winger — a healthy scratch at the start of the tournament — collected a forward pass from Denver’s Zeev Buium and beat goalie Petteri Rimpinen through the leg pads to end it.

-“I’m so happy for the kid,” said U.S. captain Ryan Leonard, Stiga’s teammate at BC.
-“He was scratched at the start and fought his way into the lineup.
-He’s a hell of a player.
-You see why he’s in the lineup at the end.”
+“You got to find a role,” Stiga said.
+“Trying to do what I could do best to help the team win.
+It wasn’t always points and scoring.
+Being able to top it off with one there was pretty cool.”

 The Americans avenged a 4-3 overtime loss to Finland in group play, overcoming a two-goal deficit in the second period to win their second straight title and seventh overall.